 Radiation can come from a machine outside the body (external beam radiation therapy, or EBRT) or from radioactive material placed inside the body (internal radiation therapy).
-Before any radiation treatment is decided on, the radiation oncologist may do a physical exam, take a medical history, and consider other factors.
+Before any radiation treatment is decided on, the radiation oncologist considers a number of factors.

 External Beam Radiation Therapy (EBRT)